jessmartin/writings/remarkable-review/The End of Paper.md

 ## Paper and digital: Advantages

-In my decades of experimentation, I've found that my digital note repository does have advantages over my multitudinous Moleskines.
+In my decades of experimentation, I've found that my digital note repository does have advantages over my multitude of Moleskines.

 **Search.** I can instantly summon all the digital notes I've written in the past decade containing a search term.
 This is tremendously helpful when I know what I'm looking for and I want to go there right away.